-More information can be found on the Special Topics and Resources section of the Recovery Answers website,
+More information can be found on the RRI website, (recoveryanswers.org/resource/peer-based-recovery-support/), and on the Faces and Voices of Recovery website, faces and voices of recovery.org/resources/mutual-aid-resources/.

-(recoveryanswers.org/resource/peer-based-recovery-support/).

-Find in-person and/or online meetings for each organization using the following website links:
+Find in-person and/or online meetings by searching on the web using the organization name.